wcombs/williamcombs.com/source/_posts/2012-07-14-arduino-event-driven-av-remote-send-ir-signals-on-apple-tv-power-on.markdown

 ---
 *Turn Everything on with Airplay*
 <!-- more -->

-__Problem__ - When using airplay, AppleTV turns on automatically but nothing else does, so your left fumbling with remotes.

-__Solution__ - Hack together an Arduino, photocell (light sensor), and a few infrared LEDs to make it happen.

-(VIDEO OF ME TURNING MUSIC ON AND POWER SWITCHING ON)

-Problem Details:
+__tl;dr__ - I wanted all of my AV components to turn on and change inputs as soon as I started airplaying music to my AppleTV from my iPhone, so I popped open the AppleTV, wired up a photocell sensor to an Arduino Uno, wired up some Infrared LEDs, wrote some code, and made it happen.
+Here it is in action.

+<iframe src="http://player.vimeo.com/video/40527165" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe><p><a href="http://vimeo.com/40527165">Shuttle Pass 1 Georgetown</a> from <a href="http://vimeo.com/user10143591">Will Combs</a> on <a href="http://vimeo.com">Vimeo</a>.</p>

+__Problem Details__

 When I want to listen to music on my AV system, I hit airplay on my idevice (in itunes/pandora/spotify) and my apple tv turns on and starts playing, but the other components do not.
 I have to fumble through a thousand remotes for the tv remote to power it on and change the hdmi source, then for the AV receiver remote for power and source and speaker select.
 The elegance of airplay is lost at this point.
-I know your thinking what's the big deal, first world problems etc..
+I know your thinking what's the big deal, first world problems etc...
 But this is a simple problem, and should have a simple standard solution.
 I came up with a solution, but it was by no means simple.

-The solution:
+__My Solution__

 First, I found what I thought was my solution, HDMI CEC.
 This standard in theory lets you control all devices from one remote, and makes devices like the TV listen for activity on the HDMI ports and power on and change sources automatically.
 The idea was perfect, but unfortunately at this point the implementation of this standard seems fragmented, with each manufacturer having their own proprietary version.
 My LG TV had its own version but none of my other components worked with that version.
 Also, from what I've found, no version of the AppleTV supports this yet.